Jambavan

-He emerges out of the mouth of Brahma when the creator deity yawns.
-He assists the Rama avatar of Vishnu in his struggle against the rakshasa king Ravana.
+He emerged from the mouth of Brahma when the creator deity yawned.
+He assisted Rama, the 7th avatar of Vishnu in his quest to save his wife Sita from the rakshasa king Ravana.
 In the Ramayana, he helps Hanuman realise his potential, just before his famous leap over to the island of Lanka.
-Jambavan was present at the Churning of the Ocean, and is supposed to have circled Vamana 21 times in a single leap, when he was acquiring the three worlds from Mahabali.
+Jambavan was present at the Samudra Manthana, and is supposed to have circled Vamana 21 times in a single leap, when he was acquiring the three worlds from Mahabali.
+He is considered to be one of the strongest divine beings of Hinduism.

-Jambavan, together with Parashurama and Hanuman, is considered to be one of the few to have been present for both the Rama and the Krishna avataras.
+Jambavan, together with Parashurama and Hanuman, is considered to be one of the few to have been present for the birth of both Rama and Krishna.
 His daughter Jambavati was married to Krishna.